 Unlike our May base city, Oklahoma City, Denver’s airport is located quite a ways from the city center and the area’s attractions.
-Thus, if you arrive in Denver early or stay late for your tour, you’ll likely need to rent a car in order to enjoy your time in one of the most beautiful areas of the United States.
+As such, if you arrive in Denver early or stay late for your storm chasing tour, you’ll likely need to rent a car in order to enjoy your time in one of the most beautiful areas of the United States.

 For those who do not wish to rent a car, but still want to find lots of enjoyable restaurants, we recommend taking a taxi from your hotel to Denver’s 16th Street Mall.
 There you’ll find great places to shop and eat all located down several city blocks and there is even a trolley to get around on.